What are Iran’s cluster munitions that are penetrating Israeli defences?

 What is a cluster munition or warhead?

-Instead of a single explosive payload, a cluster warhead disperses multiple bomblets and has the potential for inflicting much wider damage and destruction than conventional warheads.
+Instead of a single explosive payload, a cluster warhead disperses multiple “bomblets” and has the potential for inflicting much wider damage and destruction than conventional warheads.

 Cluster mechanisms can be used with any missiles designed to carry large payloads, such as ballistic and long-range missiles.